Arakiss/commitloom/README.md

 ### Why the name "CommitLoom"?

-The name reflects the tool's ability to weave together different aspects of your changes into a coherent commit, like a loom weaving threads into fabric.
+I chose the name to reflect the tool's ability to weave together different aspects of your changes into a coherent commit, like a loom weaving threads into fabric.
 It emphasizes both the craftsmanship aspect of good commits and the tool's ability to bring structure to complex changes.

 ### Why use OpenAI instead of local models?

-While local models like Llama are impressive, our experience with GitMuse showed that for specialized tasks like commit message generation, OpenAI's models provide superior results.
-With the introduction of cost-effective models like gpt-4o-mini, the benefits of cloud-based AI outweigh the advantages of local models for this specific use case.
+While local models like Llama are impressive, my experience with GitMuse showed that for specialized tasks like commit message generation, OpenAI's models provide superior results.
+With the introduction of cost-effective models like gpt-4o-mini, I found that the benefits of cloud-based AI outweigh the advantages of local models for this specific use case.

 ### How much will it cost to use CommitLoom?